This post contains affiliate links.

 Ever wonder how to make risotto at home?
-This creamy comfort dish is simple to make in one pan on the stove, but you’ve got to make sure you’re following the step right to make the best risotto possible!
+This creamy comfort dish is simple to make in one pan on the stove, but make sure you’re following the steps correctly to make the best risotto possible!
 Here’s our step-by-step breakdown of how to make great risotto (in under 30 minutes).

 I’m what you might call…obsessed with risotto.
-And over the years I’ve created a lot of risotto recipes, like truffle risotto and butternut risotto and mushroom risotto!
+And over the years, I’ve created a lot of risotto recipes, like truffle risotto, butternut risotto, and mushroom risotto!

 So today I’m showing you how to make a basic risotto recipe.
 The flavors are simple but decadent, and perfect for adding your favorite vegetable or protein to!

-You’ll need just a handful of easy-to-find ingredients to make risotto:
+You’ll need just a handful of easy-to-find ingredients to make risotto.
+Jump to the recipe card for the full quantities.

 - Butter: Butter is the heart of creamy risotto, providing richness and depth to the dish.